theryangeary/choose/readme.md

                         # items are separated by ':' instead of whitespace

 choose 2:5              # print everything from the 2nd to 5th item on the line,
-                        # exclusive of the 5th
+                        # inclusive of the 5th

 choose -x 2:5           # print everything from the 2nd to 5th item on the line,
                         # exclusive of the 5th